-FiboSearch displays not only match products in autocomplete but also “non-products” like product categories, tags, and brands if you use a compatible plugin or our custom solution.
-What if you want to show matching terms from custom taxonomy, e.g. brands, some attributes, books authors, artists, and so on?
-You can do so using custom snippets.
+FiboSearch not only shows matching products in autocomplete, but also includes non-product results such as product categories, tags, and brands when using a compatible plugin or our custom solution.
+If you’d like to display matching terms from custom taxonomies – such as brands, attributes, book authors, artists, and more – you can easily achieve this by using custom snippets.

 Table of Contents